|

 Thompson, Acting Director, Kansas Rehabilitation Services was also

+in attendance.
 Minutes: Because of frequent recording equipment breakdowns and

 the committee’s extreme dissatisfaction with the quality and